Agile User Stories 101

 As a cook, I want to update my recipes

-As a cook, I want to delete my recipes
+As a cook, I want to delete my recipes - Split user stories by acceptance criteria

 As a cook, I want to upload an image to my recipe for the benefit of making my recipes look delicious